sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

     elif m.info.marker_type == MARKER_ARENA:
         print " - Arena marker {0} is {1} metres away".format( m.info.offset, m.dist )
 ```
-One thing that must be taken into note is that the robot has sensors all around itself, so it can detect tokens in a cone of 360° (from 0° to -180° degrees on the left and from 0° to 180° on the right), so a control on the angle between the robot and the tokens must be implemented when looking for golden/silver tokens.
+One thing that must be taken into note is that the robot has sensors all around itself, so it can detect tokens in a cone of 360° (from -180° to 0° on the left and from 0° to 180° on the right), so a control on the angle between the robot and the tokens must be implemented when looking for golden/silver tokens.

 #### Functions that use the `Marker` object and `R.see()` method ####
 The `Marker` object and the `R.see()` method have been used by many functions in the simulator: